-What can custom bikes tell us about women's specific geometry? - Cycling Weekly
+Is 'women's specific geometry' still relevant in 2018? - Cycling Weekly

 Despite being against women’s specific geometry, Prescott does believe that shorter people – and taller people, anyone outside of the statistical norm – in general are not well served by the current market.

-This is a position shared by frame builder Adeline O’Moreau of Mercridi bikes: “My personal experience with the men and women I’ve built bikes for is that the differences in reach and saddle to bar drop have all been to do with general fitness, and how much they stretch – it has nothing to do with your gender.
+This is a position shared by frame builder Adeline O’Moreau of Mercredi bikes: “My personal experience with the men and women I’ve built bikes for is that the differences in reach and saddle to bar drop have all been to do with general fitness, and how much they stretch – it has nothing to do with your gender.

 “What you find when you look at anthropometric data sets is that men and women have similar proportions, it’s just that more women are slightly shorter.
 What we need is more bikes for smaller people, not more bikes for women.”